CSX 8888 incident: Timeline

 The engineer climbed down from the cab, aligned the switch, and then attempted to reboard the accelerating locomotive.
-However, he was unable to do so and was dragged by #8888 for about 80 ft, receiving minor cuts and abrasions.
+However, he was unable to do so and was dragged for about 80 ft, receiving minor cuts and abrasions.
 The train rolled out of the yard and began a 65 mi journey south through northwest Ohio unmanned.
 Attempts to derail the train using a portable derailer failed; the portable derailer was thrown off the track by the force of the train when struck.
-Police officers tried to starve the engine of diesel fuel and shut it down by shooting at the red fuel cutoff button, when three shots mistakenly hit the larger red fuel cap.
-This ultimately had no effect, because the buttons on former Conrail SD40-2s (like CSX #8888) must be pressed for several seconds before the switch is activated.
-A northbound freight train, Q636-15, was directed onto a siding where the crew uncoupled its locomotive, CSX #8392 (another EMD SD40-2), and waited for the runaway train to pass. #8392 had a crew of two: Jess Knowlton, an engineer with 31 years of service; and Terry L. Forson, a conductor with about one year's experience.
+Police officers tried to shut the engine down via fuel starvation by shooting at the red fuel cutoff button, but three shots mistakenly hit the fuel cap, which was larger and also red.
+(Shooting the fuel cutoff button would have had no effect in any case, because the buttons on former Conrail SD40-2s (like CSX #8888) must be held down for several seconds before the switch is activated.)
+A northbound freight train, Q636-15, was directed onto a siding where the crew uncoupled its locomotive, CSX #8392 (another EMD SD40-2), and waited for the runaway train to pass.
+Locomotive 8392 had a crew of two: Jess Knowlton, an engineer with 31 years of service; and Terry L. Forson, a conductor with about one year's experience.
 Together they chased the runaway train.
 An EMD GP40-2, CSX locomotive #6008, was prepared farther down the line to couple to the front of the runaway to slow it further, if necessary.

 Knowlton and Forson successfully coupled onto the rear car and slowed the train by applying the dynamic brakes on the chase locomotive.
-Once the runaway had slowed to 12 mph, CSX trainmaster Jon Hosfeld ran alongside the train, climbed aboard, and shut down the engine.
-The train was stopped at the Ohio State Route 31 crossing, just southeast of Kenton, Ohio, before reaching locomotive #6008.
-All the brake shoes on #8888 had been completely burned off by the heat, since they had been applied all throughout the runaway trip.
+Once the runaway had slowed to 12 mph, CSX trainmaster Jon Hosfeld ran alongside the train, climbed aboard, and shut down the engine, stopping it at the Ohio State Route 31 crossing just southeast of Kenton, Ohio.
+Locomotive #6008 had been waiting farther down the track and was not used in stopping the train.
+All the brake shoes on #8888 had been completely burned off by the heat, since they had been applied for the entire runaway trip.

 CSX never made public the name of the 35-year veteran engineer whose error caused the runaway, nor what disciplinary action was taken.

-In film
+In popular culture

-The incident inspired the 2010 movie Unstoppable.
+The incident inspired the 2010 movie Unstoppable, directed by Tony Scott and starring Denzel Washington and Chris Pine.